volta-cli/rfcs/text/0000-cli-ui.md

 # Pedagogy
 [pedagogy]: #pedagogy

-This is purely an internal, developer-facing change, with *benefits* to the user but no changes in actual use of Notion.
+This change improves the user experience but does not change the user workflow in any way.

+It does change the *developer* workflow; however, no additional internal documentation is needed.
 The documentation for StructOpt (and its core dependency [`clap`]) are sufficient for developers working on the project.

 [`clap`]: https://docs.rs/clap/2.32.0/clap/